Cappahccino/SB-MCP/README.md

 ## Publishing to npm (for maintainers)

-The package is already published to npm as `supabase-mcp`.
+The package is published to npm as `supabase-mcp`.

 If you want to publish updates: